 Laura: What do you wish existed in publishing that hasn’t been invented yet?

 RN: Honestly, I’m not looking for a deus ex machina.
 Everything we need we actually already have at our disposal.
 The danger publishing faces right now is in waiting.
 The tablet will save us, social reading will save us.
 No. There is no God coming.
-It’s just a question of creatively, humbly, ambitiously using the tools at our disposal right now.subscribe to Ploughshares?
+It’s just a question of creatively, humbly, ambitiously using the tools at our disposal right now.Might we be so bold as to suggest that you subscribe to Ploughshares?